contactlutforrahman/google_places_for_flutter/README.md

 # [Google Places for Flutter](https://pub.dev/packages/google_places_for_flutter)

-A Flutter package which uses the Google Maps API to make a TextField that tries to autocomplete places as the user types, with simple smooth animations, providing a nice UI and UX.
-This will also provide great information about the user selected place, like the coordinates, the bounds to determine the zoom of the GoogleMap widget, and so on.
+A Flutter package which uses the Google Maps API to make a TextField that autocomplete places as the user types in.
+It also gives coordinates and more ...

 Extended [Google Maps for Flutter](https://pub.dev/packages/google_maps_flutter) plugin